Secretary Diego Morales speaks at anti-‘woke’ conference in Hungary

 The Conservative Political Action Coalition has hosted annual conferences in the United States for decades, but went global last year with a Hungarian edition – and continued this year on Thursday and Friday.
 Organizers billed it as “the world’s preeminent international conservative gathering” on a dedicated website.

 “As a Conservative Republican, I was proud to be invited to speak at CPAC,” Morales wrote on his campaign Facebook page.
-He spoke during the “Make Kids Not War” segment of the event, according to the agenda.
+He spoke during the “Make Kids Not War” segment, according to the agenda.

 “Working Hoosiers deserve elected officials that represent the best in Indiana, stick around and do their job during critical times,” Schmuhl added, before rebuking Morales for other controversial moves.